 - not be participating in another employment program.

 Parents that choose to participate are not required to meet mutual obligation requirements.
 Accordingly, participants will not face compliance action under the targeted compliance framework.

 Act reference: SSAct section 500(1)(ca) Qualification for PP

 ParentsNext provider appointments

-Both voluntary and compulsory participants are required to attend regular appointments with their ParentsNext provider.
-Participants are required to attend an initial face-to-face appointment with their provider and then regular, at a minimum, quarterly contacts.
+Participants are encouraged to have an initial appointment with their provider and then regular, at a minimum, quarterly contacts.

 At the initial appointment, providers:

 - outline the objectives of ParentsNext

 - discuss the participant's long-term and short-term education and employment related goals and identify a pathway to achieve the goals, taking into consideration individual and family circumstances

 - start negotiating an EPP.
 An EPP is a participation plan for ParentsNext participants for the purposes of the SS Act and SS(Admin) Act.
 The participation plan must be presented to the participant within 4 weeks of the initial appointment